deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “...As many as one in three of those infected.”

 Knight didn’t let his reaction to that show.
-He’d been briefed, in fact, on the Robalin’s domestic bioweapon problems, and that mortality rate put the Spanish Flu to shame.
+He’d been briefed, in fact, on the Robalin’s domestic bioweapon problems, and that mortality rate put the Spanish flu to shame.
 Hell, in recent years the human race had managed to claw the *Ebola* mortality rate down below that threshold.

 He didn’t like the Robalin government, not at all.
 It was censorious, tyrannical, pathologically hostile to citizens who didn’t conform to its ideals… it offended his sensibilities as a classic liberal thinker in every way.